 Lorazepam is a bit special, a mean prankster of a drug, worse than most of the other benzos, though not the absolute worst.1 It’s special because it has such a short half-life that withdrawal symptoms can begin in less than 24 hours, prodding patients to medicate just a little earlier each day.
 At supper, you might feel like you can’t wait for your regular bedtime dose.
 Before you know it, your bedtime dose has become a lunchtime dose.
 And then you need another dose at bedtime.
 Congratulations, you’ve doubled your daily dose!

 I didn’t know any of this.
-I was just trying to avoid getting addicted.
+I was just trying to avoid getting addicted or physiologically dependent.
 “I think I can manage,” I’d tell myself.
 “I’m going to try to sleep without it tonight.”
 And then I’d sleep really badly, and the next day I’d feel seriously effed up — probably feeling the withdrawal and the sleep-deprivation — and I’d cave and have a desperate midday dose.

 So I was regularly bombing my biology with the early stages of benzo withdrawal.
 And sometimes, of course, I took a larger dose when the need was greater.
 Which started to happen more often.
 Which made the roller coaster ride bigger and steeper.